learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

   - returns a unique array of all the `User` instances that have read a book by this authors
 - `Author#profile`
   - puts a string that says the `Author`'s name and total number of `Book`s the `Author` has written
-  - For example: "Hi, my name is Tashawn and I have written 10 books'
+  - For example: "Hi, my name is Maggie and I have written 10 books'

 ##### User